-- Please sign the documents on pages 52-53 and return to your child's school. - Keep this copy of the Calcasieu Parish School Board's Student Code of Conduct for your records. - It is the parent/guardian's sole responsibility to provide and maintain current contact information to the school in order to ensure contact can be made regarding their child.
-This includes, but is not limited to current phone numbers, mailing address, physical address, custody, and with whom the child resides throughout the school year. - The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords parents the right to have access to their children's education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
+- Please sign the documents on pages 56-58 and return to your child's school. - Keep this copy of the Calcasieu Parish School Board's Student Code of Conduct for your records. - It is the parent/guardian's sole responsibility to provide and maintain current contact information to the school in order to ensure contact can be made regarding their child.
+This includes, but is not limited to current phone numbers, mailing address, physical address, custody, and with whom the child resides throughout the school year. - The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords parents the right to have access to their children's education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information (PII) from the education records.
 When a student turns 18 years old, or enters a postsecondary institution at any age, the rights under FERPA transfer from the parents to the student ("eligible student").
-The FERPA statute is found at 20 U.S.C. § 1232g and the FERPA regulations are found at 34 CFR Part 99 - If you need more information about Federal Programs located on pages 54-60, please contact the counselor at your child's school.
+A school may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student to other school officials, including teachers, within the educational agency or institution whom the school has determined to have legitimate educational interests.
+School official shall be defined as an administrator, supervisor, principal, teacher, support staff, or any person employed by or under contract to the School Board, or authorized volunteer, to perform a function or service on behalf of the School Board.
+Legitimate educational interest shall be defined as the interest that requires access to educational records and PII for purposes of adding or modifying material, periodic review, filing new student data and/or removing inadequate, ambiguous, no longer relevant data; the interest having the wellbeing of the student in mind for purposes of continuing, improving or changing the educational program, instruction, training, or safety of the student; the need to access and otherwise deal with educational records and PII in order to perform or carry out a person's responsibilities with regard to the Calcasieu Parish School System.
+The enclosed Calcasieu Parish Policy JR-AP defines directory information and to whom student personally identifiable information may be disclosed.
+The FERPA statute is found at 20 U.S.C. § 1232q and the FERPA regulations are found at 34 CFR Part 99.
+Parents have 15 days from the 1st day of school or the date of enrollment if after the 1st day of school to revoke permission to disclose student information covered by FERPA. - If you need more information about Federal Programs located on pages 60 66, please contact the counselor at your child's school.